ExQDev/GDK-/README.md

 # GDK++
-Open-source game engine(now in the start of its way) written on C++ and made with boost libs for Windows(WinAPI project) to fix usability of most known engines and get more flexible engine.
-Now is only for Windows, but you can help to make it cross-platform)
+Open-source game engine(now in the start of its way) written on C++ and made with boost libs for [Cross?] to fix usability of most known engines and get more flexible engine.
+Now is only working [tested] on Windows, but you can help to make it cross-platform)
 -----------------------------------------------------------------------------------------
 Supports:

 Renderer:
-+ DirectX
-  + 9
-  + 10
++ bgfx

+UI:
-+ OpenGL
++ nuklear

 Features:
 + Modular